terra-money/validator-profiles/template/README.md

 ## Ecosystem Contributions

-We are active members of many tendermint based chain.
-We don’t abstain on governance proposal and actively discuss the tradeoff of each proposal for the networks we are validating.
+Actives members of many tendermint based chain.
+We don’t abstain on governance proposal and discuss the tradeoff of each proposal for the networks we are validating.
-Independent oracle server.
+We are using an independent oracle server.

 ## Contact Us